JuliaBeingessner/JIRA-postman/README.md

 When you run the batch file, you are prompted to enter `password` and `username`.
 Your credentials are stored in the local copy of the `MS_env.json` file.
 Git ignores changes to this file, but you should still be careful with which files you share.
 If after you run the script and you have uncommitted changes, it's going to be this file: `MS_env.json`.

-Before you run the script for the first time, run this:
+Before you run the script to build JIRA tasks for the first time, run this:

 ```bash
 git update-index --assume-unchanged source/globals/MS_env.json